vicboma1/Kotlin-Koans/README.md

 [![Analytics](https://ga-beacon.appspot.com/UA-68658653-8
 /kotlin-koans/readme)](https://github.com/igrigorik/ga-beacon)

-The "src" folder contains the resolved exercises of "https://github.com/jetbrains/workshop-jb" (WIP).
+The "src" folder contains the resolved exercises of "https://github.com/jetbrains/workshop-jb".

 These are the simple solutions of the kotlin koans ON LINE.
 If you want to add your answer, you can make a PR.